chengjun/zh/_pages/cv.md

 3. Xue-Fei Yan; Yaotian Zhang; Zhihao Ma; Yi-Xin Zhou; **Cheng-Jun Wang**, Shut Your Eyes in the Dark!
 How Bedtime Media Use Affects Sleep Delay and Increases Anxiety among Young Adults, has been accepted for presentation Individual Submission at the 76th Annual Conference of the International Communication Association, to be held 4-8 June 2026 at the Westin Cape Town & CTICC (Cape Town International Convention Centre) in Cape Town, South Africa.
 4. Xiaoyi Zhang; Jingjing An; Yangdong Liu; **Cheng-Jun Wang**, Great Powers as Evil or Savior?
 The Impact of War on Shenbao in Late Qing China (1880-1911), has been accepted for presentation Individual Submission at the 76th Annual Conference of the International Communication Association, to be held 4-8 June 2026 at the Westin Cape Town & CTICC (Cape Town International Convention Centre) in Cape Town, South Africa.
 5. Kexin Zhu; **Cheng-Jun Wang**; Yi-Xin Zhou, Media Power or Social Structure?
 The Double Helix of Racialized Scapegoat Narratives, has been accepted for presentation Individual Submission at the 76th Annual Conference of the International Communication Association, to be held 4-8 June 2026 at the Westin Cape Town & CTICC (Cape Town International Convention Centre) in Cape Town, South Africa.
-6. Huang Jingxiang; Xue-Fei Yan; **Cheng-Jun Wang**, A Little Knowledge is a Dangerous Thing: Unpacking a Three-Dimensional Framework of ChatGPT Awareness and Employment Substitution Risk Perception, has been accepted for presentation Individual Submission at the 76th Annual Conference of the International Communication Association, to be held 4-8 June 2026 at the Westin Cape Town & CTICC (Cape Town International Convention Centre) in Cape Town, South Africa.
+6. Huang Jingxiang; Xue-Fei Yan; **Cheng-Jun Wang**, A Little Knowledge is a Dangerous Thing: Unpacking a Three-Dimensional Framework of ChatGPT Awareness and Employment Substitution Risk Perception, The 76th Annual Conference of the International Communication Association, 4-8 June 2026 at the Westin Cape Town & CTICC (Cape Town International Convention Centre) in Cape Town, South Africa. **2026 Top Paper Award**, Communication & Technology Division, International Communication Association (ICA).
 7. Zhenfeng Zhou; Yangdong Liu; Xiao Xiao; **Cheng-Jun Wang**, The Abolition of Slavery and the Rise of Racist Narratives in Southern U.S. Newspapers: A Re-Validation Based on a Historical Racism Lexicon (1800-1920), has been accepted for presentation Individual Submission at the 76th Annual Conference of the International Communication Association, to be held 4-8 June 2026 at the Westin Cape Town & CTICC (Cape Town International Convention Centre) in Cape Town, South Africa.
 8. Liu, Y., Wang, C.J.* (2025).
 Mapping Causal Narratives Using LLMs in Political Discourse.
 Paper presented at the 75th Annual International Communication Association Conference (ICA), Denver, Colorado, USA.
 9. Liu, Y., Zhou, Z., Zhang, Y., Wang, C. J.* (2025).
 Unpacking the Black Box of Hostility: Threat Perception, Moral Judgement, and Aggressive Rhetoric in China’s Diplomatic Press Conferences.
 Paper presented at the 75th Annual International Communication Association Conference (ICA), Denver, Colorado, USA.